Aquatic Life Ambient Water Quality Criteria

-The Environmental Protection Agency (EPA) and the United States Geological Survey have released a draft technical report: Protecting Aquatic Life from Effects of Hydrologic Alteration, for a 105-day public comment period.
+The EPA and the United States Geological Survey have released a draft technical report: Protecting Aquatic Life from Effects of Hydrologic Alteration, for a 105-day public comment period.
 This report was developed because hydrologic alteration can be a contributor of impairment for water bodies that are designated to support aquatic life.
 The report provides information to help states, tribes, territories, water resource managers, and other stakeholders responsible for the maintenance of hydrologic flow regimes.
 It describes the relationship between hydrologic condition and water quality, and gives examples of what states have done to address flow concerns using Clean Water Act authorities and programs that can be used to support the natural flow regime and maintain aquatic life.
 The report also provides a flexible, nonprescriptive framework to quantify flow targets to protect aquatic life from the effects associated with flow alteration.

 - Federal Register Notice (March 1, 2016)